appdataspec/spec/README.md

-A specification for standardizing determination of where to store app data on a given platform/OS.
+A specification for determining where to store app data on a given platform/OS.

 > *Be advised: the op spec is currently at Major version zero.
 Per the